biubiubiiu/RED/README.md

 python test.py config.toml ${MODEL_PATH}
 ```

-In addition, two pretrained models on the SID Sony dataset, which use ground-truth amplification and estimated amplification respectively, are provided under `pretrained/`.
+A pretrained model on the SID Sony dataset is provided under `pretrained/`.

 ## Results